Platform

 Business/Taxes/Affordability

 Fiscally responsible and sustainable budgeting.
-Alissa will support the Town’s cooperative financial planning work, continuing to keep the annual budget growth to a minimum, easing the financial burden on Acton’s taxpayers while maintaining excellent services and schools.
+I’ve been a key partner in the Town’s cooperative financial planning work with the Finance and School Committee.
+Officials engage in concerted efforts to keep annual budget growth to a minimum and pursue other sources of revenue to ease the financial burden on Acton’s taxpayers while maintaining excellent services and schools.
 The Town’s practice of conducting studies before project implementation can help save money in the long run.
-Alissa will advocate for the consideration of zoning and/or permitting changes needed to better support Acton’s business community.
-She supports current economic development efforts and the creation of an economic development plan to ensure a robust business tax base.

 Planning/Zoning

 Climate change mitigation and resiliency.
-The impacts of climate change demand the attention of the Select Board, which must facilitate the Town’s Hazard Mitigation Plan update process.
-Alissa supports the Town’s recently adopted Climate Action Plan.
-She will advocate for a regular assessment of progress made on the action items outlined in the plan, and update the plan as needed and informed.
+The impacts of climate change demand the attention of the Select Board.
+I support the Town’s recently adopted Climate Action Plan.
+I am a firm supporter regular assessment of the action items and plan updates as needed and informed.
+I am also active in the newly formed SuAsCo Climate Collaborative that will improve regional efforts to address floods, drought and water pollution in the 36 communities that are part of the SuAsCo watershed.

 Town Assets & Resources

 Land protection.
 A significant Town asset is open space and the natural services this land provides, including flood control, clean water and air, carbon sequestration, passive recreation opportunities, and habitat for critical biodiversity.
-Alissa is a strong advocate for the continued conservation of Acton’s open space, including forests, wetlands, meadows, and farms.
+I am a strong advocate for the continued conservation of Acton’s open space, including forests, wetlands, meadows, and farms.

 Public Health & Quality of Life

 Traffic and pedestrian safety.
-Alissa urges the creation of a Traffic Calming Policy (using the Town of Concord’s as a model).
-Such a policy would provide an easy to understand flow chart of the process for residents, business owners, and visitors to bring concerns about traffic safety to the Town and the steps to be followed to address those concerns.
+I advocated for a Traffic Calming Policy (using the Town of Concord’s as a model) in my first year on the board.
+A policy was recently adopted, and provides an easy to understand flow chart of the process for residents, business owners, and visitors to bring concerns about traffic safety to the Town and the steps to be followed to address those concerns.

 Equity.
 All residents have a right to full access to participation in Town life: community, civic engagement, services, and resources.
-On the Select Board Alissa will fight to uplift the voices of historically under-represented stakeholders, work to discover what barriers exist to their civic engagement, and identify ways to remove those barriers, ensuring that all are adequately represented by the local government.
+I am strongly committed to uplifting the voices of historically under-represented stakeholders.
+I will continue to engage in work to discover what barriers exist to their civic engagement, and identify ways to remove those barriers, ensuring that all are adequately represented by the local government.